vaishnavi192/Buildspacen-w/README.md

 # Find Perfect Music with Music_uff

 ## Goal
 The goal is to build an AI website to find the perfect non-copyrighted songs or music based on emotions and text while editing Youtube videos or other platforms.
 Here is the sample demo of the website.
-I am working with @saketKaswa on this idea.

 ![Screenshot from 2024-07-08 15-08-58](https://github.com/vaishnavi192/Buildspacen-w/assets/117008958/a59c7aff-db0a-4cf0-b2f3-eb3bb798f4b9)